jkbhagatio/nanoGPT/readme.md

 Multi-head self-attention is implemented "from scratch", at the level of pytorch tensors.
 These "self-attention units" are combined in "transformer blocks", which are then used in the nanoGPT model class.

-While the overall architecture is similar, this nanoGPT makes departures from Karpathy's nanoGPT in: naming conventions, data loading and training configuration, projecting embedding dimensions to attention heads, the format of operations in self-attention units and transformer blocks, output model generation (by adding parameters such as `temp` and `top_k`), and more.
+While the overall architecture is similar, this nanoGPT makes departures from Karpathy's nanoGPT in: naming conventions, data loading and training configuration, projecting embedding dimensions to attention heads, the format of operations in self-attention units and transformer blocks, output model generation (by adding temperature, top_k sampling, top_p sampling, a KV Cache, beam search, etc.), and more.

 Additionally, examples of distributed training of models across multiple GPUs using PyTorch Distributed Data Parallel (DDP) and Fully Sharded Data Parallel (FSDP) via Slurm can be found in the `ddp_and_fsdp` directory.

 ## Examples